An Opinionated Guide to ESLint/Oxlint

 TypeScript Can Detect Lots of Errors

-TypeScript can detect a lot of problems, and it is usually faster.
+TypeScript can detect a lot of problems, usually faster than ESLint.

 it tends to trigger a type error.